Know the Laws: New York

-With a final order of protection, there are certain cases where the judge is supposed to take away the abuser's guns and revoke his/her gun license according to NY state law (explained below).
-However, there are also reasons under federal law that it can be illegal for the respondent in an order of protection case to have a gun.
-Please read I have a final order of protection against the abuser.
-Can his/her gun be taken away?
+With a final order of protection, there are certain cases where the judge is supposed to take away the abuser's guns and revoke his/her gun license according to New York state law (explained below).

-Under NY state law, the judge is supposed to take away the abuser's guns and revoke his/her gun license if the judge determines that either of the following are true:
+Under New York state law, the judge is supposed to take away the abuser's guns and revoke his/her gun license if the judge determines that either of the following are true:

 Maybe.
 The abuser does not have to come to the hearing in order for the law to apply to him/her, but s/he does have to be given notice of the hearing and an opportunity to attend.*